kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 weight: 400
 ---

-Playkit SDK provides convinient methods to receive Metadata from HLS and DASH sources.
+The Playkit SDK provides a convenient method for retrieving metadata from HLS and DASH sources.
+The following article explains how to retrieve the metadata and provides a list of all available metadata types.
+You can also find a working code sample [here] (https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).

-Following article will explain how to do that and show list of all available metadata types.
-The working code sample you can find [here] (https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).
+## Retrieving Metadata

-### Step by step
+There are three steps required for retrieving the metadata:

-1) Subscribe to METADATA_AVAILABLE event.
+1. Subscribe to the METADATA_AVAILABLE event.

-2) Obtain the Metadata object.
+2. Obtain the Metadata object.

-3) get the actual metadata.
+3. Get the metadata.

-### Subscribe to METADATE_AVAILABLE event.
+### Subscribing to the METADATE_AVAILABLE Event

-In order to get start receiving metadata, you need to subscribe to the corresponding event, called METADATA_AVAILABLE.
-More about events subscription you can learn from [here.] (https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_EventsAndStates.html)
+You will need to subscribe to the corresponding event called METADATA_AVAILABLE.
+We recommend reading this article on [event subscriptions](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_EventsAndStates.html) for more information.

 ```
 player.addEventListener(new PKEvent.Listener() {